 We conclude that Hilbert spaces in standard quantum theory contain a big redundancy of elements.
-Indeed, although formally the description of states in standard quantum theory involves rational and real numbers, such numbers play only an auxiliary role because with any desirable accuracy each state can be described by using only integers.
+Indeed, although formally the description of states in standard quantum theory involves rational and real numbers, such numbers play only an auxiliary role because with any desired accuracy each state can be described by using only integers.
 Therefore, as follows from Definition in Sec.
-1 and Statements 1-3,
+2 and Statements 1-3,

 - Standard quantum theory based on classical mathematics is a special degenerate case of quantum theory based on finite mathematics. - Main Statement formulated in Sec.
-1 is valid.
+2 is valid.

-3 Discussion
+4 Discussion

 The above construction has a well-known historical analogy.
 For many years people believed that the Earth was flat and infinite, and only after a long period of time they realized that it was finite and curved.
-It is difficult to notice the curvature when we deal only with distances much less than the radius of the curvature.
-Analogously one might think that the set of numbers describing physics in our Universe has a "curvature" defined by a very large number p but we do not notice it when we deal only with numbers much less than p.
+It is difficult to notice the curvature dealing only with distances much less than the radius of the curvature.
+Analogously one might think that the set of numbers describing physics in our Universe has a "curvature" defined by a very large number p but we do not notice it dealing only with numbers much less than p.

 As noted in the preceding section, introducing infinity automatically implies transition to a degenerate theory because in this case operations modulo a number are lost.
-We will not discuss whether or not infinities exist in nature but even from the pure mathematical point of view the notion of infinity cannot be fundamental, and therefore theories involving infinities can be only approximations of more general theories.
+Therefore even from the pure mathematical point of view the notion of infinity cannot be fundamental, and theories involving infinities can be only approximations of more general theories.

-In the preceding sections we have proved that classical mathematics is a degenerate case of finite one in the formal limit $p \to \infty$ and that quantum theory based on finite mathematics is more fundamental than standard quantum theory.
+In the preceding sections we have proved that classical mathematics is a special degenerate case of finite one in the formal limit $p \to \infty$ and that quantum theory based on finite mathematics is more fundamental than standard quantum theory.
 The fact that at the present stage of the Universe p is a huge number explains why in many cases classical mathematics describes natural phenomena with a very high accuracy.
-At the same time, as shown in our publications in Ref.
-[2], the explanation of several phenomena can be given only in the theory where p is finite.
+At the same time, as shown in Ref.
+[5], the explanation of several phenomena can be given only in the theory where p is finite.

 One of the examples is that in our approach gravity is a manifestation of the fact that p is finite.
-Our estimation is that p is a huge number of the order of

-$exp(10^{80})$ or more.
-However, since the effective gravitational constant is proportional to 1/lnp, the existence of p is observable while in the formal limit $p \to \infty$ gravity disappears.
+In Ref.
+[5] we derive the approximate expression for the gravitational constant wich depends on p as 1/lnp.
+By comparing this expression with the experimental value we get that lnp is of the order of 10^{80} or more, i.e. p is a huge number of the order of $exp(10^{80})$ or more.
+However, since lnp is "only" of the order of 10^{80} or more, the existence of p is observable while in the formal limit $p \to \infty$ gravity disappears.

 Although classical mathematics is a degenerate case of finite one, a problem arises whether classical mathematics can be substantiated as an abstract science.
 It is well-known that, in spite of great efforts of many great mathematicians, the problem of foundation of classical mathematics has not been solved.
 For example, Gödel's incompleteness theorems state that no system of axioms can ensure that all facts about natural numbers can be proven and the system of axioms in classical mathematics cannot demonstrate its own consistency.
+Let us recall that classical mathematics does not involve operations modulo a number.